mzrghorbani/root_makefile/README.md

 Automation of root execution in Makefile.
+The utility responce better with CVMFS root installation.